-NAME AND AGE PRINCIPAL OCCUPATION AND DIRECTORSHIPS Michael J. Coleman Age 56 Mr. Coleman is the President of Cape Publications and publisher of FLORIDA TODAY, Melbourne, Florida, and has been the President of the South Regional Newspapers Group since 1991.
+NAME AND AGE PRINCIPAL OCCUPATION AND DIRECTORSHIPS Michael J. Coleman Age 57 Mr. Coleman is the President of Cape Publications and publisher of FLORIDA TODAY, Melbourne, Florida, and has been the President of the South Regional Newspaper Group since 1991.
 From July 1986 to May 1991, Mr. Coleman was the President and publisher of the ROCKFORD REGISTER STAR.
 Mr. Coleman is a member of the National Newspaper Association and the American Society of Newspaper Editors.
-Mr. Coleman has served as a director of the Company since 1991.
-Arthur A. Dugoni, D.D.S., M.S.DAge 74 Dr. Dugoni has been Dean and Professor of Orthodontics at the University of the Pacific School of Dentistry since 1978.
-He is a past President of the American Association of Dental Schools, and has served as President (1988), Treasurer (1987) and a member of the Board of Trustees (1989 to 1990) of the American Dental Association.
-Since 1992, Dr. Dugoni has been Treasurer of the Federation Dentaire Internationale, an international organization representing over 100 countries in the areas of oral health and education.
-From 1990 to 1993, he was Director of the American Fund for Dental Health, a foundation that raises money to improve public health and the quality of dental education.
-Dr. Dugoni has served as a director of the Company since 1993.
-John C. Miles II Age 58 Mr. Miles assumed responsibility as Chairman of the Board on May 20, 1998.
+Mr. Coleman has served as a director of the Company since the merger of Dentsply International Inc. ("Old Dentsply") and Gendex Corporation on July 11, 1993 ("the Merger") and prior thereto served as a director of Old Dentsply John C. Miles II Age 59 Mr. Miles assumed responsibility as Chairman of the Board on May 20, 1998.
 Prior to that he was named Chief Executive Officer of the Company on January 1, 1996 and Vice Chairman of the Board on January 1, 1997.
 Prior to that he was President and Chief Operating Officer and a director of the Company since the Merger.
 Prior to that time he served as President and Chief Operating Officer and a director of Old Dentsply commencing in January 1990.

-NAME AND AGE PRINCIPAL OCCUPATION AND DIRECTORSHIPS W. Keith Smith Age 65 Mr. Smith has been retired since December 31, 1998.
+NAME AND AGE PRINCIPAL OCCUPATION AND DIRECTORSHIPS W. Keith Smith Age 66 Mr. Smith has been retired since December 31, 1998.
 He served as Vice Chairman of Mellon Bank Corporation and Mellon Bank N.A. from July 1987 until December 31, 1998.
 He also has served as Chairman and Chief Executive Officer of The Boston Company and Boston Safe Deposit & Trust Company since May 1993.
-In addition, from August 1994 until January 1995, he served as Chief Operating Officer of The Dreyfus Corporation, and subsequent to January 1995 he served as Chairman of the Board of The Dreyfus Corporation as well as Chairman of Buck Consultants, Inc. He currently serves as a director of Biomax Technologies Inc. and PP & L Resources, Inc. Mr. Smith has served as a director of the Company since the Merger and prior thereto served as a director of Old Dentsply.
+In addition, from August 1994 until January 1995, he served as Chief Operating Officer of The Dreyfus Corporation, and subsequent to January 1995 he served as Chairman of the Board of The Dreyfus Corporation as well as Chairman of Buck Consultants, Inc. He currently serves as a director of Biomax Technologies Inc., PPL Corporation, Baytree Bancorp, Inc. and Baytree National Bank and Trust Company.
+Mr. Smith has served as a director of the Company since the Merger and prior thereto served as a director of Old Dentsply.